Code-Institute-Submissions/plexoio-py/docs/tech/tech_used.md

 # Technologies Used

-Every project, including ours, relies on a combination of tools and practices to ensure efficient development and successful results.
-Below is a curated list of technologies we utilized throughout the project's lifecycle:
+Every project, including ours, relies on a blend of tools and methodologies to guarantee efficient development and successful outcomes.
+Below is a curated list of technologies that we employed throughout the life cycle of the project:

 ### Development Tools